Human Oversight Design for AI Systems

 Escalation mechanisms

 Periodic sampling.
 Random sampling of AI decisions for human review, regardless of confidence or anomaly indicators.
-This provides an unbiased check on overall system performance and prevents the system from learning to avoid review (a risk with purely confidence-based escalation).

 B. Interface design